-Hello Silver Lake CA!
+Hello Silver Lake, California

 Silver Lake is a residential and commercial neighborhood in the central region of Los Angeles, California, but locals think of it as a “happening” east side neighborhood and who can blame them?
-You can Search MLS Listings and homes for sale right here.

 Silver Lake is developed around a city reservoir, which gives the district its name.
 The “Silver” in Silver Lake is not because of the water’s color, but instead named for the local engineer who created the reservoir.

 Additionally, Silver Lake is better know for its neighborhood restaurants and bars, coffee spots, vintage and boutique shops, and hip sense of local community.
 The city has also become home to a variety of notable television personalities, musicians, writers, and hipsters alike.
 Moreover, Silver Lake is also known as one of the Eastside of Los Angeles’ hippest neighborhoods.

 Silver Lake Real Estate

 Silver Lake is bounded on the northeast by Atwater Village and Elysian Valley, on the southeast by Echo Park, on the southwest by Westlake, on the west by East Hollywood and on the northwest by Los Feliz.

 Other boundaries include the Los Angeles River between Glendale Boulevard and Fletcher Drive and Riverside Drive on the northeast, the Glendale Freeway on the east, Effie Street, Coronado Street, Berkeley Avenue and Fletcher Drive on the southeast, the Hollywood Freeway on the south, Hoover Street on the west and Fountain Avenue and Hyperion Avenue on the northwest.